 - It also prevents immune system cells called macrophages from switching to “attack mode” when they sense unusual bone friction.
 Withaferin A has been seen to be especially instrumental.

-3. Stabilizes Blood Glucose
+3. Helps Stabilize Blood Glucose

 Since glucose is the main source of energy for your body, it’s essential that every step involved in processing and storing glucose in the body takes place smoothly.
 Ashwagandha can assist your body in ensuring this by working on multiple fronts.